General Educational Development: History

 In November 1942, the United States Armed Forces Institute asked the American Council on Education (ACE) to develop a battery of tests to measure high school-level academic skills.
-These tests gave military personnel and veterans who had enrolled in the military before completing high school a way to demonstrate their knowledge.
+These tests gave military personnel and veterans who had enrolled in the military before completing high school a way to demonstrate their proficiency.
 Passing these tests gave returning soldiers and sailors the academic credentials they needed to get civilian jobs and gain access to post-secondary education or training.

 ACE revised the GED tests for a third time in 1988.
 The most noticeable change to the series was the addition of a writing sample, or essay.
 The new tests placed more emphasis on socially relevant topics and problem-solving skills.
 Surveys of test-takers found that more students (65%) reported taking the test with the intention of continuing their education beyond high school, rather than to get better employment (30%).

 A fourth revision was made in 2002 to make the test comply with more recent standards for high-school education.

-A fifth revision was released on January 2, 2014, to be delivered on Pearson VUE, a proprietary computer-based testing platform.
-The new test applies to the United States and internationally, but not to Canada, which continues to use the 2002 version.
-It retained four content areas but with different content—language arts, mathematics, science, and social studies—that "measure a foundational core of knowledge and skills that are essential for career and college readiness."
+A fifth revision was released on January 2, 2014, designed to be administered on Pearson VUE, a proprietary computer-based testing platform.
+The new test applies to the United States and internationally, but not to Canada, which used the 2002 version.
+As of May 2024, Canada discontinued the GED.
+It retained four content areas—language arts, mathematics, science, and social studies—but with different content to "measure a foundational core of knowledge and skills that are essential for career and college readiness."

 Test administration

-There are more than 3,200 Official GED Testing Centers in the United States and increasingly in Canada, as well as around the world.
+There are more than 6,000 official GED Testing Centers in the United States and its territories, and several hundred in other countries.
 Testing centers are most often in adult-education centers, community colleges, and public schools.
 Students in metropolitan areas may be able to choose from several testing locations.

 Official GED Testing Centers are controlled environments.
-All testing sessions take place either in person or online according to very specific rules, and security measures are enforced.
+All testing sessions take place either in person or online according to specific rules, and security measures are enforced.
 Breaks may be permitted between tests, depending on how many tests are being administered in a session.
 There may be restrictions on what test-takers may bring into the testing room.

 There are approximately three to six GED test forms in circulation at any time.
-This measure helps catch test-takers who may be cheating.
+This helps catch test-takers who may be cheating.
 As with any standardized test, the various test forms are calibrated to the same level of difficulty.

+The GED has also been administered online since January 2020, but some states (Florida, Hawaii, Iowa, New York, Maine, Massachusetts, West Virginia, Wyoming) do not recognize the GED earned this way.